kofny/MonteCarlo/README.md

 > Intermediate results could affect the final results

-Now we can use `--based-on-prior-guesses` to calculate guess numbers of the passwords.
+Now we will generate two formats of the results.

+First, the results obtained by the final model (named __iter_results__).

+Second, the results obtained by all models involved (named __sectional_results__).

-For example, if we have two rounds, and the first round generate 10,000 guesses, then the guesses generated during the second round will start from 10,001.
+~~Now we can use `--based-on-prior-guesses` to calculate guess numbers of the passwords.
+For example, if we have two rounds, and the first round generate 10,000 guesses, then the guesses generated during the second round will start from 10,001.~~

 ## Update 2021/10/09